CmdrZin/NodeJS/README.md

 Unity-NodeJS-Game-Min: This folder will contain a minimum version of the Client.
 It will contain only the code needed to run a simple Client.
 Documentation will be added to explain the modules and scripts used by the Client to aid others in enhancing the Client example for developing their own game.

-Unity-NodeJS-Game-GUI: This folder will contain enhancements to the minimum Client.
+Unity-NodeJS-Game-GUI: This folder contains a simple UI enhancement to the minimum Client.

+Unity-NodeJS-Game-MOD1: This folder contains more UI enhancements and comments on the the network message flow between the Server and the Client.